jondarrer/react-static-site-hydrater/README.md

 ### Publish

-Travis CI is the integration tool used to publish the package.
-It will publish new versions to [npm](https://docs.npmjs.com/cli/version), which can be created and tagged in Git using the [npm version](https://docs.npmjs.com/cli/version)
+Github Actions is the integration tool used to publish the package.
+It will publish new versions to [npm](https://docs.npmjs.com/cli/version), which can be created and tagged in Git using the [npm version](https://docs.npmjs.com/cli/version) tool, and a new Github realse must be manually created to start things off:
-tool:

 ```bash
 npm version {patch/minor/major} -m ":bookmark: Update release version to %s"